joyhumin/huxpro.github.io/_posts/2017-08-23-are-you-a-owner-of-your-job.markdown

 ---
 layout: post
-title: Are you a owner of your work
+title: Are you a owner of your work?
-subtitle: Thoughts about working attitude
+subtitle: Thoughts on attitude at work
 date: 2017-08-23
 author: Joy
 header-img: "img/post-bg/work-owner.jpg"